 Currently, you can find migration services from Magento to Shopify anywhere from the internet.
-However, to choose the right company and ensure your migration journey would go as smooth as possible, you need to really consider carefully.
+However, to choose the right company and ensure your migration journey would go as smoothly as possible, you need to really consider carefully.
 That’s why we recommend you have a look at LitExtension - Shopping Cart Migration Expert.

 LitExtension is by far the best migration service for online merchants with the customer satisfaction of 98% on Trustpilot.

 Review source: Trustpilot

 In the next paragraphs, I would be guiding you through the data transfer process using LitExtension automated tool.

 First, log in or sign in your Google account on LitExtension site.
 After the registration, you’ll see the main Dashboard with 4 stages of migration process including Setup, Demo Migration, Full Integration, and Completed.